 This category identifies breeds that have between 20%-36% of the listed breed(s), usually coming from a grandparent.

 Represents 10%-20% of the breed DNA, usually coming from a great-grandparent.

 This level represents the lowest level of breed in your dog occurring at 9% or less.
 However, they still appear at a low and measurable amount in your pet's DNA.

 Viaguard's precision dog DNA analysis for breed composition is now even more precise because the pieces of the canine genomic puzzle are much better understood.

-In genetic terms dogs are a very recent phenomena, surprisingly there are only about 1500 generation between the common original ancestor, the wolf, and today's diverse breeds.
-Recent evidence indicates that the common ancestor had it's origins in the Middle East and in the course of archaeological studies in the area, there is extensive evidence documenting the transition from the wolf to domesticated family member.
+In genetic terms dogs are a very recent phenomena, surprisingly there are only about 1500 generations between the common original ancestor, the wolf, and today's diverse breeds.
+Recent evidence indicates that the common ancestor had its origins in the Middle East and in the course of archaeological studies in the area, there is extensive evidence documenting the transition from the wolf to the domesticated family member.